preames/technical-links/PAPERS.md

 * Maged M. Michael.
 2004.
 Hazard Pointers: Safe Memory Reclamation for Lock-Free Objects.
 IEEE Trans.
 Parallel Distrib.
 Syst.
 15, 6 (June 2004), 491-504.
 DOI=http://dx.doi.org/10.1109/TPDS.2004.8

    Classic paper on a key technique for concurrent data structure design.
 Also applicable to general memory management & garbage collectors.
 Simple, elegant, and powerful.

+* Iavor S. Diatchki, Mark P. Jones, and Rebekah Leslie.
+2005.
+High-level views on low-level representations.
+In Proceedings of the tenth ACM SIGPLAN international conference on Functional programming (ICFP '05).
+ACM, New York, NY, USA, 168-179.
+DOI=http://dx.doi.org/10.1145/1086365.1086387

+* Jonathan Pincus and Brandon Baker.
+2004.
+Beyond Stack Smashing: Recent Advances in Exploiting Buffer Overruns.
+IEEE Security and Privacy 2, 4 (July 2004), 20-27.
+DOI=http://dx.doi.org/10.1109/MSP.2004.36

+* Björn Hartmann, Daniel MacDougall, Joel Brandt, and Scott R. Klemmer.
+2010.
+What would other programmers do: suggesting solutions to error messages.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '10).
+ACM, New York, NY, USA, 1019-1028.
+DOI: https://doi.org/10.1145/1753326.1753478

+* Mendel Rosenblum and John K. Ousterhout.
+1992.
+The design and implementation of a log-structured file system.
+ACM Trans.
+Comput.
+Syst.
+10, 1 (February 1992), 26-52.
+DOI=http://dx.doi.org/10.1145/146941.146943

+*  Cristian Cadar, Daniel Dunbar, and Dawson Engler.
+2008.
+KLEE: unassisted and automatic generation of high-coverage tests for complex systems programs.
+In Proceedings of the 8th USENIX conference on Operating systems design and implementation (OSDI'08).
+USENIX Association, Berkeley, CA, USA, 209-224.

+* Leo A. Meyerovich and Ariel S. Rabkin.
+2012.
+Socio-PLT: principles for programming language adoption.
+In Proceedings of the ACM international symposium on New ideas, new paradigms, and reflections on programming and software (Onward!
+2012).
+ACM, New York, NY, USA, 39-54.
+DOI=http://dx.doi.org/10.1145/2384592.2384597

+* Manuel Fähndrich, Michael Barnett, and Francesco Logozzo.
+2010.
+Embedded contract languages.
+In Proceedings of the 2010 ACM Symposium on Applied Computing (SAC '10).
+ACM, New York, NY, USA, 2103-2110.
+DOI=http://dx.doi.org/10.1145/1774088.1774531

+* Lijuan Luo, Martin Wong, and Wen-mei Hwu.
+2010.
+An effective GPU implementation of breadth-first search.
+In Proceedings of the 47th Design Automation Conference (DAC '10).
+ACM, New York, NY, USA, 52-55.
+DOI=http://dx.doi.org/10.1145/1837274.1837289